notmuch/notmuch/doc/man1/notmuch-address.rst

     ``--output=(sender|recipients|count)``

         Controls which information appears in the output.
 This option can be given multiple times to combine different outputs.
-	Omitting this option is equivalent to
+        When neither --output=sender nor --output=recipients is
-	--output=sender --output=recipients.
+        given, --output=sender is implied.

         **sender**
             Output all addresses from the *From* header.

             Note: Searching for **sender** should be much faster than searching for **recipients**, because sender addresses are cached directly in the database whereas other addresses need to be fetched from message files.

         **recipients**
             Output all addresses from the *To*, *Cc* and *Bcc* headers.

         **count**
             Print the count of how many times was the address encountered during search.

             Note: With this option, addresses are printed only after the whole search is finished.
 This may take long time.

     ``--sort=``\ (**newest-first**\ \|\ **oldest-first**)
         This option can be used to present results in either